rstraub/rstraub.github.io/_drafts/microtypes.md

 ## A Micro-What Now? 📜

 [Microtypes](https://codebox.net/pages/microtypes-in-java) are custom classes which wrap a single primitive, and are therefore quite small (hence the name).
-They embody the third rule of _[Object Calisthenics](https://developerhandbook.stakater.com/content/architecture/object-calisthenics.html#_3-wrap-all-primitives-and-strings)_.
+They are also commonly referred to as Values Classes or Value Objects.

-Effectively they are very small _[Value Objects](https://www.martinfowler.com/bliki/ValueObject.html)_; Their identity is defined entirely by their attribute (the primitive they wrap).
+Microtypes embody the third rule of _[Object Calisthenics](https://developerhandbook.stakater.com/content/architecture/object-calisthenics.html#_3-wrap-all-primitives-and-strings)_, and are very small _[Value Objects](https://www.martinfowler.com/bliki/ValueObject.html)_; Their identity is defined entirely by their attribute (the primitive they wrap).
 Being Value Objects, Microtypes should be *immutable* and its *equality* should be based on it's attribute, not its reference.

 Let's set the scene before diving into some examples.